Philosophy & Mentorship

 III.
 The internship is not an ideal picture of academia.

-Summer interns, over the course of the program, here about the struggles of our students and faculty throughout their time in the program.
+Summer interns, over the course of the program, hear about the struggles of our students and faculty throughout their time in the program.
 The candid nature of these conversations is meant to help students get a sense of the real challenges of pursuing a PhD degree, the tradeoffs inherent in that decision, and the alternatives that are possible after the internship.

 IV.
 The internship is a community.